-The Great White Shark is a predator that impresses us on so many levels.
-From poise to power, from calculated to explosive, and many hues in between.
-There is no other wild animal on earth that elicits as broad a range of emotions from us and there is no other that creates such a frenzied feverish? interest.
+The great white shark is a predator that impresses us on so many levels, from poise to power; calculated to explosive and many hues in between.
+There is no other wild animal on earth that evokes as broad a range of emotions in us, and no other creates such a frenzied feverish interest.

-A beautiful shaft of light burst out from behind a silver-lined cloud and in its beam, a magnificent great white shark hurtled through a glittering shower of shattered chandelier like spray.
+A beautiful shaft of light burst forth from behind a silver-lined cloud, and in its beam a magnificent great white shark hurtled through a glittering shower of shattered chandelier-like spray.

 Exhibition: 173cm x 114cm (68” x 45”)